SchwarzFuchs/Stationeers-Advanced-Furnace-Automatization-Project/README.md

 * You don't need to turn on all ICs, only the Main and Recipe ones.
 * You can connect PreProcessing pump to the cold pipe if your "cold" gas is hotter than 450K.
 Or to the any other pipe that is hot enough, the furnace waste one for example.
 Don't forget to change the tank on the IC dials in this case.
 ### Error messages from klaxon
-* Fire - you have volatiles in your pipes/tanks.
+* Fire — you have volatiles in your pipes/tanks.
 Remove or burn it.
-* Temperature low - your hot gas isn't hot enough.
+* Temperature low — your hot gas isn't hot enough.
 It could be about gas you use for smelting (should be hotter than target temperature) or about gas you use for preprocessing (should be hotter than 450K).
-* One Pressure low - you don't have enough hot gas.
+* One Pressure low — you don't have enough hot gas.
-* Temperature high - your cold gas isn't cold enough.
+* Temperature high — your cold gas isn't cold enough.
-* Two Pressure low - you don't have enough cold gas.
+* Two Pressure low — you don't have enough cold gas.
-* Three Pressure high - you have water in your pipes/tanks.
+* Three Pressure high — you have water in your pipes/tanks.
 Remove it.
-* System failure - after the attempt to pressurize furnace - for some reason the set temperature and pressure have not been reached or you put the wrong ingridients into the furnace.
+* System failure — for some reason designated temperature and pressure haven't been reached or you put the wrong ingridients into the furnace.